adamkucharski/SIRfinalsize/README.md

 # SIRfinalsize

+_Note: this package has now been superseded by the Epiverse package [`finalsize`](https://epiverse-trace.github.io/finalsize/)_

-`R` package to calculate final size for SIR epidemic in a heterogenous population.
+Below is the original implementation of an `R` package to calculate final size for SIR epidemic in a heterogenous population.

 ## Installation